rediacc/docs/docs/ui-documentation.md

 - Touch-friendly controls and interactions
 - Adaptive content display

-### Performance Monitoring
+### Monitoring Capabilities
-- Real-time resource utilization charts
+- Resource utilization visualization
 - System health indicators
-- Predictive capacity planning tools
-- Automated alert thresholds
+- Improved data insights
+- Real-time status updates

 These enhancements ensure that the Rediacc web application remains a modern, secure, and user-friendly interface for managing your system infrastructure.

+> **Internal Documentation**: For technical teams with appropriate access, detailed security implementation documentation is available in the [internal documentation section](/docs/internal/security-implementation).